 Last year, I decided to start a YouTube channel.
 After hearing over and over again that 2016 was the “Year of Video,” I had a feeling it would benefit my business if I jumped on this trend.
 But, YouTube for beginners can be… intimidating.

-Like many YouTube beginners, I had plenty of initial reservations.
+Like many video newbies, I had plenty of initial reservations.
 Not to mention, I wasn’t exactly sure where to begin with basics like structuring the content of my videos or giving information that would attract the right viewers.

 Luckily, around the same time I started thinking about starting my YouTube channel, I came across a YouTuber who clearly knew how to #VlogLikeABoss – Amy Schmittauer.

 Amy is the founder of Savvy Sexy Social and the author Vlog Like A Boss, How To Kill It Online With Video Blogging.

 If you listen to the podcast, then you know I had Amy on several episodes ago.
 A big reason I wanted to interview Amy on Journeys In Business was because she was one of the influencers who inspired me to get started on video.

 Amy makes being on camera look effortless.
 Her videos are practical and captivating.
 She always leaves you wanting more.
 (The first time I found her channel I think I watched eight or nine videos in one sitting.)

 When I finally decided to record and upload that first YouTube video, I couldn’t wait for things to feel as effortless as Amy made them look.

 Whenever I hit “record”, I made it my mission to give quick, practical tips that would attract and captivate the right audience — and then leave them wanting more.
 Of course, Amy now has more than 700 videos on her channel.
 So, I knew it would take awhile to figure out what worked for my personality and my audience.